d3lab-iisc/d3lab-iisc.github.io/content/_index.md

         filename: d3.png
       text: |
         <br>

+        The **Dynamics, Data and Design (D<sup>3</sup>) Lab** is located in the Dept. of [Mechanical Engineering](https://mecheng.iisc.ac.in/) at IISc Bengaluru and led by {{% mention "admin" %}}.

-        In the **Dynamics, Data and Design Lab**, we focus on leveraging state-of-the-art machine learning techniques and experimental methods to characterize novel materials to enable optimized design of better structures and products.
+        The lab focuses on leveraging state-of-the-art machine learning techniques and experimental methods to characterize novel materials to enable the optimized design of better structures and products.

   - block: markdown
     content:
       title: Announcement 📌